 - Do you have problems at school or work because of drinking?

 - Do you think it might be better if you cut back on your drinking?

-Both the National Council on Alcoholism and Drug Dependence and the Partnership at Drugfree.org both offer more complex tests that can help you assess whether you have an alcohol problem: http://www.ncadd.org/index.php/learn-about-alcohol/alcohol-abuse-self-test and http://www.alcoholscreening.org/
+The National Council on Alcoholism and Drug Dependence and the Partnership at Drugfree.org offer more comprehensive self-tests.
+These tests can help you assess whether you have a problem with alcohol.

-Alcoholism can be diagnosed by your doctor.
-If you are exhibiting signs of alcoholism, your doctor will complete a physical exam and ask you questions about your drinking habits.
+Your doctor or healthcare provider can diagnose alcoholism.
+They will do a physical exam and ask you questions about your drinking habits.